Volga Tatars: History

 Muhammed Amin, the three-time khan of Kazan Khanate in the Tsar Book (16th century).

 The cultural center for Idel-Ural Tatars is the Republic of Tatarstan (Russian Federation).
 Its predecessor was the Tatar Autonomous Soviet Socialist Republic, established in 1920.
 It was the first successful Tatar formation since the Kazan Khanate.
-Tatars have been the subjects of Russia after the Siege of Kazan in 1552.
-A lot of Tatars live in different regions of Russia, outside of Tatarstan as well.
+Tatars have been the subjects of Russia since after the Siege of Kazan in 1552.
+Many Tatars live in different regions of Russia, outside of Tatarstan as well.
 They have diasporas across the globe also, such as the Finnish Tatars.

 During the period of the Russian Empire, the Turkic Muslim population of Idel-Ural region were generally called Tatars, and eventually, the name was extended to most of the other Turkic peoples of Russia as well (Azerbaijanis – Transcaucasian Tatars).
 The history of the ethnonym traces back to the times of the Golden Horde, when its feudal nobility used it to denote its citizens.
 Russian feudals and the Tsar government started using it also.
 These different tribes usually identified themselves by their geographical group name, or, generally as Muslims (Qazanlı, Möselman, etc.).
-Bolgar-name also was referenced.
+The name Bolgar was also referenced.
 They avoided using the term Tatar due to the negative connotation of the Mongol-Tatars of the past.

 Nowadays, many of the ethnic differences between Volga Tatar groups of Volga-Ural have disappeared.
 Some, especially unique dialectical features remain.
 The majority of Volga-Ural Tatars (Kazan Tatars and Mishars) are usually thought to be descendants of the Kipchaks of Golden Horde.
 Others emphasize the role of its predecessor, Volga Bulgaria, but many also think these both played a part.
 Tatar historian G. R. Yenikeev criticizes the phenomenon of identifying with Bulgars and thinks, that this happened due to the "pro-western rulers of the Romanov government", with the help of Bulgarist-mullahs and European historians, that created a negative and distorted image of the ancient Tatars, which ended up causing them to reject the term and lose national consciousness.
-Finnish historian Antero Leitzinger: "They [Bulgarists] emphasize the contribution of the Bulgars mainly due to the feeling of inferiority created by the Russians, which is often attached to the Orda population".
+Finnish historian Antero Leitzinger: "They [Bulgarists] emphasize the contribution of the Bulgars mainly due to the feeling of inferiority created by the Russians, which is often attached to the Orda (organization) population".

 The White Mosque complex, located in the city of Bolgar, Tatarstan.

 Today, while the legacy of the Golden Horde is largely embraced, Volga Bulgaria is also seen as an integral part of the Tatar history, one way or another.
 The Bulgar conversion to Islam in 922 is celebrated yearly in Tatarstan.
 Tatar encyclopedia Tatarica: "The people of the Volga Bulgarian state formed the basis of the Tatar ethnos.
 The culture of the Volga Bulgarian state is one of the most important components of the historical and cultural heritage of the Tatar people".